 Method 3: Using AppCleaner to Fully Delete Apps

 As we’ve previously mentioned, two things usually happen when you install an app on macOS.
-First, the app itself will be installed into your Applications folder.
+First, the app will install itself into your Applications folder.
 And second, additional supporting files can get spread across your system in your library or other locations determined by the app.

-AppCleaner is a free utility that helps you get rid of an app and all the files that are associated with it.
+AppCleaner is a free utility that helps you get rid of an app and all the associated files.
 Using it is simple.

 - Download and install AppCleaner from this link (don’t worry, you don’t have to pay for anything)

-- Once installed, double click to open AppCleaner to open it.
-It should look something like the below.
+- Once installed, double-click to open AppCleaner to open it.
+It should look something like the screenshot below.